How Much Silver Is There In The World?

 So much silver is already used up in coins, bars, and a plethora of industrial and commercial goods.
 Not to mention the millions of ounces chucked into landfills on an annual basis.
 There's a massive need for new sources of silver.

-open pit mining
+An example of an open pit mining operation

 Thankfully, there is a lot of new silver being mined each year.
 In 2016, about 890 million ounces of silver were mined around the world.
 As mining operations become more efficient, the capacity to mine silver keeps increasing.